BS in Geography

 Geography BS Tracks

-To fullfil the BS, student must choose one of two tracks.
+To fulfill the BS, students must choose one of two tracks.
 Students can choose either to focus on Environmental Systems or Geographic Information Sciences.
 The required courses differ for the two tracks.

 Requirements for the BS

-To fullfill the requirements for a BS in Geography students must complete the follow.
+To fulfill the requirements for a BS in Geography students must complete the following.